 performance of the nonlinear activation functions.
 Furthermore, we perform data augmentation by 90◦

-rotation, making the network agnostic to orientation and effectively learning the flow physics in the system
+image rotation, making the network agnostic to orientation to encourage effectively learning the flow physics in the system

 rather than memorizing spatial distribution patterns.
 The total amount of training data is therefore 2,000